- This story is regularly updated for relevance. Last updated: May 5, 2021

-Moderna, one of the two vaccines to be approved in the U.S., announced on Jan.
+Moderna, one of the three vaccines to be approved in the U.S., announced on Jan.
 25 that its version of the vaccine has been shown to work against the coronavirus variants that have put much of the world on edge.

 Moderna said the answer is yes.